ppKrauss/open-data-gallery/README.md

 # open-data-gallery
-*Open-data Gallery* is a proposal of standard for storage and interchange images its metada and/or captions.
+*Open-data Gallery* is a proposal of standard for storage and interchange images, its metada and captions.
 Open storage with [git](https://en.wikipedia.org/wiki/Git_(software)) and open interchange by [open formats](https://en.wikipedia.org/wiki/Open_data).

 -----